facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 ## CSS

 For normal links, no classes are added to the anchor tags.
-For repository links `magiclink` will be added as a class.
-With an additional class will be added for each repository link type and provider.
+For repository links, `magiclink` will be added as a class.
+Also, an additional class will be added for each repository link type and provider.

 Link\ Type           | Class
 -------------------- | -----
 General              | `magiclink`
 Mentions             | `magiclink-mention`